GeoWorld: Providing Full-frame Geometry Features to Facilitate 3D Scene Generation: Introduction

-Since the geometric information is derived from a model of limited accuracy, we further design a geometry alignment loss to compensate for this limitation beyond directly embedding the obtained geometry features as conditions, which aligns the geometry features extracted from the predicted video and the ground-truth video during training.
-This design implicitly provides the model with real-world geometric constraints, and the number of frames is naturally consistent.
+To be specific, we first render the single-frame input using the given camera trajectory.
+The resulting rendered partial views are fed into a fine-tuned video model to generate a coarse but content-complete video.
+This video can then be used as input to a geometry model to extract full-frame geometry features, providing a mental draft of geometric conditions for the second-stage video generation model.
+Since the geometric information is derived from a model of limited accuracy, we further design a geometric alignment loss to compensate for this limitation.
+Instead of directly embedding the obtained geometry features as conditioning, our geometric alignment loss aligns the geometry features extracted from the predicted and ground-truth videos during training.
+This design imposes real-world geometric constraints on the model, and the number of frames is naturally consistent.
 Finally, we propose a geometry adaptation module to effectively exploit the extracted full-frame geometry features for improving video generation quality.
-A simplified comparison of our method to prior works can be found in Fig.~\ref{fig:intro}.
 From Fig.~\ref{fig:teaser}, we can see that our \nameofmethod{} is able to generate a high-fidelity 3D scene from a single image and a given camera trajectory, outperforming other state-of-the-art methods.
-To sum up, our contributions can be summarized as follows. \begin{itemize}[leftmargin=*] \item We propose \nameofmethod{}, a novel method that can generate a high-fidelity 3D scene from a single image and a given camera trajectory. \item We explore how to leverage geometry models to assist the video generation process.
-In this exploration, we design a geometrical condition generation procedure, a geometry alignment loss, and a geometry adaptation module to gradually unlock the potential of geometric information. \item Our \nameofmethod{} outperforms all previous methods in both qualitative and quantitative comparisons, demonstrating the effectiveness of our method. \end{itemize}
+Counterintuitively, although we introduce an additional procedure for obtaining full-frame geometry features, our two-stage method is more efficient, \eg uses only $0.3 \times$ the model size and achieves $7.5 \times$ faster inference than Hunyuan-Voyager~\cite{Voyager} (See Sec.~\ref{sec:ca}).
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose GeoWorld, a novel two-stage pipeline paradigm for single-image-to-3D scene generation.
+We incorporate full-frame geometric features into the video generation process to alleviate the difficulty of generation caused by the limited input information inherent in this task. \item We explore how to leverage geometry models to assist the video generation process.
+In this exploration, we design a geometric condition generation procedure, a geometric alignment loss, and a geometry adaptation module to gradually unlock the potential of geometric information. \item Our \nameofmethod{} outperforms previous methods qualitatively, achieves superior fidelity, yet is more computationally efficient. \end{itemize}